nalej/docs/onpremise/prerequisites.md

 You should provide the `kubeconfig.yml` file for management and application clusters.

-To download all the assets and Nalej CLIs, the user should execute the following command:
+To download all the assets and Nalej CLIs, you need to execute the following command:

 ```bash
 az storage blob download-batch